-Local Motion's first bike ferry ran across the mouth of the Winooski River between Delta Park in Colchester and the Auer Family Boat House in Burlington.
+Local Motion's first Bike Ferry ran across the mouth of the Winooski River between Delta Park in Colchester and the Auer Family Boat House in Burlington.
 It all started when Brian Costello stopped Chapin Spencer on Burlington's College Street in 1997.
 Brian told Chapin of his vision to connect the Colchester Causeway Park with the Burlington Bike Path.
 Brian donated a motor and Chapin donated a boat.
 Charlie and Christine at Auer's Boat House agreed to host the ferry service.
 Governor Dean and community leader Bill Hauke were our first passengers in 1998.

 Each year we have improved the service.
-Volunteer Steve Hard build our first real stairs down to donated docks in 2001.
-In 2004, Bike Ferry III was christened the "Bill and Carole Hauke" thanks to the generous lead gift that enabled its purchase.
+Volunteer Steve Hard built our first real stairs down to donated docks in 2001.
+In 2004, Bike Ferry III christened the "Bill and Carole Hauke" thanks to the generous lead gift that enabled its purchase.
 As a larger, more stable pontoon boat, it could provide a more reliable service.
 In 2005, a quick capital campaign raised $55,000 to install new ramps and docks.

-Each year ridership and support has grown.
+Each year ridership and support have grown.
 In 2005, we started operating two 6-passenger ferries at the cut to handle the demand.
 By 2008, we were boarding an average of over a hundred passengers per day.
 Thanks to our 60-100 volunteers who make this demonstration service possible.